-The competition is open to top business schools worldwide, and is recognized as the largest competition of its kind.
+The competition is open to top business schools worldwide, and is recognized as the largest case competition of its kind.
 Its main purpose is to bridge the gap between corporate and academic worlds, which ultimately enriches both students and executives alike.

 An Educational Experience Unlike Any Other

-More than 250 senior business executives serve as judges, using their unique backgrounds, experience and perspectives to critically assess the participants’ presentations.
-Teams are judged on creativity, insight, substance and plausibility of implementation.
+The students must then present their detailed plan of action to a panel of judges.
+More than 300 business executives serve as judges, using their unique backgrounds, experiences and perspectives to critically assess the participants’ presentations.
+Teams are evaluated on creativity, insight, substance and plausibility of implementation.